 Before the opening time, the quiz will be unavailable to students – they will be able to view the quiz introduction but not the questions.
 Quizzes with start times in the future display both the open and close date to students.

 not be able to start new attempts and any open attempts will be automatically submitted.

 still be able to see the quiz description and review their attempts.
 What they see will depend on the settings you choose for Review options (ticked boxes in the 'After the quiz has closed' column).

 If enabled, the time limit is stated on the initial quiz page and a countdown timer is displayed in the quiz navigation block (see image to the right).
 Once the timer runs out, the quiz is submitted automatically.
+If the quiz close time is reached before the time runs out, the quiz will be automatically submitted (ie student does not get full time).
 You can make the quiz last a different period of time for different groups or users in the Group overrides or User overrides sections of the Administration > Quiz administration settings block.

 If you have categories in your gradebook (eg for a quiz set), select the category you wish the quiz to be in here.

 If a diagnostic test, then probably choose 1; if a formative test, then maybe more often as the student is in the learning process.